sos011022/sos011022.github.io/_pages/about.md

 Hello,
-My name is Van, I am a senior student at National Chung Shing University, Taichung, Taiwan, majoring in Applied Mathematics.
-I'm also a prospective master's student and with the with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan, and I have begun to participate in various competitions and research in the ACVLAB.
+My name is Yu Fan (Van) Lin.
+I am a master's student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
+I am actively participating in various competitions and research projects as part of the ACVLAB team.

-I possess a profound passion for Deep Learning, Computer Vision, Generative AI, etc, with a special emphasis on Computer Vision.

-Moreover, I am also fascinated by the multimodal area, which combines multiple, different deep learning tasks to make a model learn more information from data to solve more complex problems.
+Previously, I earned my bachelor's degree from the Department of Applied Mathematics at National Chung Hsing University (NCHU), where I engaged in multiple projects during my undergraduate studies.
 You can find my resume [here](https://drive.google.com/file/d/144pJuSJKy3wadpG3LUrX2sZNe9qzYQxc/view?usp=sharing) (last updated May 22, 2024).
+Currently, my research focuses on deep learning.

+My primary research interests include:
+* Multimodal Learning
+* Image/Video Processing
+*
+I am also enthusiastic about exploring other cutting-edge fields in artificial intelligence and data science!

 # 🔥 News